Manage Money Better

 By Julie Jaggernath

 Whether you love or loathe tax season, it benefits your budget to file your income taxes on time.
-If you’ve ever missed the due date, you know it can be a real eye-opener to see how many income-tested initiatives there are – programs and services you miss out on if you haven’t filed your taxes by the deadline.
-Some of the programs decrease how much you need to pay to receive a certain benefit, while others put cash straight into your bank account to use for various bills.
+If you’ve ever missed the deadline, you know it can be a real eye-opener to see how many income-tested initiatives there are – programs and services you miss out on if you haven’t filed your taxes by the deadline.
+Some of the programs allow you to access services at a reduced cost, while others put cash straight into your bank account to use for various bills.
 Any delay because you filed late can impact your budget.

 Here’s what could be at stake if you file late or not at all: